 Gonorrhea (the result of infection with Neisseria gonorrhoeae) is the second most common reportable STI in the United States [3].
-In 2019, 616,392 cases of gonorrhea were reported to the CDC, with more than half occurring in people 15 to 24 years of age [3; 6].
-The CDC estimates that fewer than half of these new infections are diagnosed and reported [6].
+In 2022, 648,056 cases of gonorrhea were reported to the CDC, with more than half occurring in people 15 to 24 years of age [3; 7].
 N. gonorrhoeae is a gram-negative aerobic bacterium that thrives in a warm, moist environment.
 The humidity, temperature range, and pH level of the mucous membranes of the oral cavity, genitals, and perirectum make these areas ideal environments for the replication of N. gonorrhoeae and a reservoir for its transmission.

 N. gonorrhoeae is a fragile bacterium that cannot tolerate a dry environment, so it is rarely transmitted by contact with contaminated fomites (on inanimate objects).
 The transmission of gonorrhea occurs almost exclusively by sexual activity that involves genital-to-genital, oral-to-genital, or rectal-to-genital contact.
-Uncommonly, an infected mother may transmit the disease to her child during childbirth.
+Uncommonly, an infected mother may transmit the disease to her child during childbirth [8].

 The histology of certain tissues makes them more susceptible to infection with N. gonorrhoeae.
 For example, the columnar epithelium that makes up the mucosal lining of the cervix and urethra and the transitional epithelium of the mucosal lining of the oropharynx and rectum are common entry points for gonococcal infection.
-In contrast, the stratified squamous epithelium that composes the skin and the mucosal lining of the oral cavity proper appears more resistant to N. gonorrhoeae [7].
+In contrast, the stratified squamous epithelium that composes the skin and the mucosal lining of the oral cavity proper appears more resistant to N. gonorrhoeae [9].

 Gonorrhea may be asymptomatic in both men and women, which increases the risk of the transmission to uninfected partners.
 The pathogenesis of gonorrheal infections is ultimately the result of the host response to this pathogen.
-The cuboidal and columnar epithelia are the primary cells most susceptible to N. gonorrhoeae infection.
+The cuboidal and columnar epithelia are the primary cells most susceptible to N. gonorrhoeae infection [9].
 These bacteria penetrate these cells 24 to 48 hours after exposure and infiltrate the submucosal layer.
-The systemic immune response is characterized by marked neutrophilic infiltration, causing epithelial sloughing, the formation of microabscesses, and the development of suppuration [8].
-In men, this immune response can lead to dysuria (painful urination) and a white, yellow, or green urethral discharge 1 to 14 days after the initial infection [9].
-Women who are symptomatic may exhibit a urethral or vaginal discharge and dysuria.
+The systemic immune response is characterized by marked neutrophilic infiltration, causing epithelial sloughing, the formation of microabscesses, and the development of suppuration [10].
+In men, this immune response can lead to dysuria (painful urination) and a white, yellow, or green urethral discharge 1 to 14 days after the initial infection.
+Women who are symptomatic may exhibit a urethral or vaginal discharge and dysuria [7; 11].

 While symptoms may seem benign and self-limiting, untreated gonorrhea infections can lead to serious health problems for both men and women.
 Untreated gonorrhea in men can extend from the urethra into the bladder, epididymis, prostate gland, or the seminal vesicles.
 Inflammation of the epididymis (the coiled tube in which sperm mature), also referred to as epididymitis, may be caused by untreated gonococcal infections and can ultimately lead to infertility.
 In women, N. gonorrhoeae can ascend into the endometrium, fallopian tubes, ovaries, and/or pelvic peritoneum.
-This can result in pelvic inflammatory disease, the consequences of which include scarring of the fallopian tubes, ectopic pregnancy, and infertility [10].
+This can result in pelvic inflammatory disease, the consequences of which include scarring of the fallopian tubes, ectopic pregnancy, and infertility [7].

 Oral lesions are not a uniquely identifying feature of gonorrhea, but gonococcal infections of the pharynx may occur following oral-genital contact with an infected person.
-If present, patients may complain of a sore throat, and redness or white spotting (exudates) may be apparent; however, up to 90% of cases are asymptomatic [11].
-N. gonor-rhoeae has been cultured from expectorated saliva samples of nearly 70% of patients with oropharyngeal gonorrhea [12].
+If present, patients may complain of a sore throat, and redness or white spotting (exudates) may be apparent; however, up to 90% of cases are asymptomatic [14].
+A pharyngeal nucleic acid amplification test (NAAT) is preferred in suspected cases of pharyngeal infection with N. gonorrhoeae [15].

-In 0.5% to 3% of cases, gonorrhea infection may become disseminated throughout the body [13].
+In 0.5% to 3% of cases, gonorrhea infection may become disseminated throughout the body [16].
 The major signs of disseminated infection are skin lesions and joint pain (e.g., arthralgia, tenosynovitis, septic arthritis).